seng438-winter-2022/seng438-a5-tonyv-vo/Assignment5-LabReport.md

 - Ideal for a system with a small number of failures
 - Easy to read if the software requires further testing or not
 - Provides visualization of the data to assist in analysis
-- Beneficial as a supplementary tool to other tools
+- Beneficial as a supplementary tool with other tools being used

 #### Disadvantages of RDC
 - Limited to a small number of failures